djjtyn/WhatGame/README.md

 All of the form input areas have icons beside them which are there to add a bit more design to the form.
 Each game review page has its own unique url using the id number given to it in mongo db.
 I chose to do it this way as I thought it would look better than having all the game reviews on the one page.
 On the desktop version of a game review the games name is the main heading on the page.
 Below this is a screenshot of the game with some additional information such as rating, publisher, release date, genre, platform and local multiplayer information on the game beside the image.
 Below the image and the additional information section is the overview of the game.
 I chose this layout because I thought it was the best way to lay out each bit of information the site has on the game after a review is left.
 The layout on tablets is the same as the desktop layout.
 For the mobile version of a game review the games name is the main heading on the page.
-Centred directly below this is a screenshot of the game.
+Centered directly below this is a screenshot of the game.
 The additional information section of the game is below the image and the games overview is under the additional information section.
 I chose this layout because I thought it looked good for a mobile device.
 The game review,on all devices, has a background colour that is different to that of the background for the main page.
 I chose to add a black coloured background with a low opacity setting for this as I thought it looked good and created a clear area for the game reviews contents to sit inside.
 When a user leaves a review of a game, they are brought to a page showing a thank you message for leaving the review.
 There is a button on this page which ,when selected, leads the user back to the homepage where they can then see their review newly listed at the bottom of the game listings.
 When a user adds a new platform they are brought to a page showing a thank you message for adding the platform.
 There is a button on this page which when selected leads the user back to the sites home page.
 When the user goes to add a review they will see the platform that they added listed in the Platform dropdown section of the form.